 Greece might be associated with stunning islands and beautiful beaches, but it also has some amazing cities.
 Here are the best cities in Greece to visit during your next vacation.

 What are the best cities to visit in Greece?

 Unless you're a dedicated urban explorer, Greek city hopping is never going to be as appealing as Greek island hopping.
 Perhaps that's a bit of a shame.

 Note: I did try to find out what actually constitutes a city in Greece, but hit a wall.
-That means some of the listed cities here may be technically towns.
+That means some of the listed cities here may be technically towns, or even villages!
 If you have a clear definition of what a city in Greece is, leave a comment at the end of the post!

 Athens has waxed and waned in popularity as a destination over the years, and is finally on the rise once more.

 Boasting one of the world's most famous ancient sites, the Acropolis, it's one of the country's best places to visit for history.
 Other sites include the ruins in the Ancient Agora, the Temple of Olympian Zeus, and Kerameikos Ancient Cemetery.

 However, there's so much more to explore in this ancient capital city.
 Cool street art, countless museums, a modern vibe, great food… I could go on and on.
 Athens is certainly worth spending a day or two in, or much longer if you really want to get to know it.

 Like some visitors are quick to point out, the capital is not the prettiest city in Greece.
 However, it has many beautiful spots and charming little neighbourhoods.
 One of the quirkiest ones is Anafiotika, right in the historic centre.

 Find out more here: The Ultimate Guide to Athens